Sushmitha26/CS258-Final-Project/README.md

 # Routing and Spectrum Allocation using Deep Reinforcement Learning
-**CS 258 Final Project – Fall 2025**
+**CS 258 Final Project – Group 12**

 ## Overview
 This project solves the **Routing and Spectrum Allocation (RSA)** problem in optical communication networks using **Deep Reinforcement Learning (DQN)**.
-The objective is to **minimize the request blocking rate** by selecting an available route (from predefined candidate paths) and allocating wavelengths subject to:
+The objective is to **minimize the request blocking rate** by selecting an available route (from predefined candidate paths) and allocating wavelengths according to:

-- wavelength continuity along the path
+- wavelength continuity
 - link capacity constraints
 - no wavelength conflicts on a link
-- smallest-index wavelength (color) allocation
+- smallest index wavelength allocation

-We evaluate performance under two link-capacity settings:
+We evaluate performance under two link capacity settings:

 - **Part 1:** capacity = 20
 - **Part 2:** capacity = 10

-We perform **systematic hyperparameter tuning** using **Optuna** (Bayesian optimization with a TPE sampler), running **80 trials**, and then select the best hyperparameter combination based on the **lowest mean blocking rate**.
+We further perform **systematic hyperparameter tuning** using **Optuna**, running **80 trials**, and then select the best hyperparameter combination based on the **lowest mean blocking rate**.

 ---